Ly-Olia/WeatherApp/README.md

 # Weather Assistant

-A FastAPI-based application for real-time weather data, managing favorite locations, and sending weather alerts via email.
+A FastAPI-based application that provides real-time weather data, allows users to manage favorite locations, and sends email alerts for severe weather conditions.

 ## Features